v43d3rm4k4r/ChromiumIndexedDBComparator/README.md

 # ChromiumIndexedDBComparator
-a library that allows you to open IndexedDB databases of applications on the Chromium engine via the LevelDB C++ API.
+A library that allows you to open IndexedDB databases of applications on the Chromium engine via the LevelDB C++ API.